 What is the difference in suppression therapy and treating an outbreak?

-Aciclovir is also used to treat a flare-up of herpes over a shorter period of time.
-This treatment is taken over the course of a few days and is suitable for those that do not experience symptoms on a regular basis.
+Aciclovir tablets are also used to treat a flare-up of herpes over a shorter period.
+This treatment is taken over the course of 3-5 days and is suitable for those that do not experience symptoms on a regular basis.

-How do I take aciclovir to treat a herpes outbreak?
+How do I take aciclovir tablets to treat a herpes outbreak?

-How do I take aciclovir to suppress herpes?
+How do I take aciclovir tablets to suppress herpes?

-The dose of aciclovir used in herpes suppression therapy is “400mg (1 tablet) to be taken twice daily” over a longer period of time.
+The dose of aciclovir for herpes suppression therapy is “400mg (1 tablet) to be taken twice daily” over a longer period.
 Herpes suppression therapy is usually taken over the course of a few months, and you should discuss the length of treatment with your doctor.

 What if I forget to take a tablet?

 Take one as soon as you remember.
 If it is close to the time of your next dose, or you remember when it comes to taking your next dose, omit that dose and carry on as usual.
-You should try to remember to take your tablets everyday as a missed dose can have a negative outcome on the success of treatment.
+You should try and remember to take your tablets every day, as a missed dose can have a negative outcome on the success of treatment.

-Should I buy aciclovir for outbreaks or suppression therapy?
+Should I buy aciclovir tablets for outbreaks or suppression therapy?

 If you experience less than six outbreaks a year, your best option would be to buy herpes treatment for outbreaks and take them at the onset of experiencing any symptoms.

-For those that experience six or more episodes of herpes a year should consult their doctor about taking suppression therapy.
+For those that experience six or more episodes of herpes a year can take suppression therapy.
+This can reduce the number of outbreaks.

 How long should I use aciclovir for?